top of page

 A bride and groom share an emotional moment in a church, with colorful stained glass in the background.
 Bride is holding the groom's face.

-The telltale signs that something is about to happen: a person who goes quiet in a noisy room, two people leaning in while others lean back, a hand that reaches for another hand without being asked, a jaw that tightens during a speech
+The telltale signs that a moment is about to unfold: a person who goes quiet in a noisy room, two people leaning in while others lean back, a hand that reaches for another without being asked, or a jaw that tightens during a speech.
+My documentary approach is built on anticipating these fleeting micro-expressions just seconds before they happen.

 The best candid photos happen when you forget I am there as I use a documentary approach—blending into the crowd chatting with guests and staying observant to catch real moments as they unfold naturally.
 This allows you to stay present in the moment while I capture the genuine emotions of the day.